yysun/apprun/README.md

 ## HTML View

 Once the update re-creates model, AppRun passes the new model into the view function.
 The view function generates HTML using the model.
-AppRun calculates the differences against the web page element and renders the changes.
+AppRun parses the HTML string into virtual dom.
+It then calculates the differences against the web page element and r enders the changes.

 ```
 const view = (model) => `<div>${model}</div>`;